Azathothep/neongine/README.md

 ### IsStatic

-When adding a `Collider` to an entity, you can also specify if the entity is expected to move or not (i.e, a wall) by adding the `IsStatic` component.
+When adding a `Collider` to an entity, you can also specify if the entity is expected to never move (i.e, a wall) by adding the `IsStatic` component.
 It doesn't store any data, but instruct the collision system to skip some steps when detecting collisions related to this entity.

 ### NotDraggable